 Q: What’s the biggest misconception about law work experience?

 A: People think that it’s all about practicing law.
-There are so many other things that are required in law.
+There are so many other things that are required in direction.
 For example, I’m a paralegal, and I help lawyers with their paperwork and their billing.

 Q: What’s the best thing about being a law student?

-A: You’re really getting a lot of hands-on experience.
+A: You’re getting a lot of hands-on experience.
 You get to be around legal professionals and learn from them.

 Q: What’s the worst thing about being a law student?